JohnReedLOL/Essay_for_Disability/README.md

 * <a href="#Motivation-Issues">Motivation Issues</a>

-I will leave the below about my social or personality issues that I wrote before here for historical reasons:
+I will leave the below (below the horizontal line after the colon) about my social or personality issues that I wrote before here for historical reasons:

 ____________________________________________________________________________________________________________________